yevbar/sourcegraph/doc/user/index.md

 ## How do I start using Sourcegraph?

-1. [Set up Sourcegraph](/admin/install.md) inside your organization on your internal code, if nobody else has yet
+1. [Install Sourcegraph](../admin/install/index.md) inside your organization on your internal code, if nobody else has yet
-1. Install and configure the [web browser code host integrations](/integration.md) (recommended)
+1. Install and configure the [web browser code host integrations](../integration/browser_extension.md) (recommended)
 1. Start searching and browsing code on Sourcegraph by visiting the URL of your organization's internal Sourcegraph instance

 You can also try [Sourcegraph.com](https://sourcegraph.com/search), which is a public instance of Sourcegraph for use on open-source code only.